aaronjfisher/visual_pvalue/analysis/analyze_pvalue_data.md

 			k_mat[no,'centerProb']<- invLogit(center_logOdds)

-			#pvalues need to be calculated the same way, but without the intercept term, and without the baseline style term.
+			# pvalues need to be calculated the same way, but without the intercept term,
+			# and without the baseline style term.
-			#Get dist of "wf"=t(w)%*%coefficients, wwhere w is a vector similar to "a", above.
+			# Get dist of "wf"=t(w)%*%coefficients, where w is a vector similar to "a", above.
 			if(no==1) next #This not relevant if a attemptNum=1

 			w<-rep(0,times=length(coefNames))